NVE/TuLiPa/README.md

 See file "Possible improvements to TULIPA"

 #### Next steps for the simulation model we want to build with TULIPA:
-We have the modular TULIPA that can be used to make the underlying models, and we have our dataset for Europe and detailed Nordic hydropower.
+We have TULIPA that can be used to make the underlying models, and we have our dataset for Europe and detailed Nordic hydropower.
 We need to build the underlying models and run them on different processor cores (and have them communicate).
 This includes making a stochastic hydropower problem, making a framework for moving results between models, and deciding on settings in the algorithm and models.

 ### Why Julia: